bkorte01/Getting_and_Cleaning_Data_Project/README.md

 ## Project description:
 The purpose of this project was to practice collecting and working with a data set to produce a tidy data set that can be used in later analysis.
 The data that was used was collected from accelerometers from the Samsung Galaxy S smartphone and is included in the Codebook.
+Raw data used is included in the course_project folder.

 ## Reading the table in R
 ```{r}